Tell us what you want to hear.

 Understanding what triggers your asthma attacks could help you prevent them, however, it’s possible for everyone to have different asthma attack triggers, so it can be difficult to fully understand what causes them.

-That being said, one of the main asthma attack causes is poorly managed asthma, so keeping on top of your medication could potentially save your life.
+That being said, one of the main asthma attack causes is poorly managed asthma, so working with a clinician to make sure your condition is well-controlled could potentially save your life.

 Other common triggers of asthma attacks include infections, allergies, air pollutants, medicines, strong emotions, the weather, exercise, mould or damp air.
-Taking your asthma medications properly and knowing your triggers will help you to control your symptoms and reduce the risk of an asthma attack in the future.
+Following your prescribed management plan and knowing your triggers will help you to control your symptoms and reduce the risk of an asthma attack in the future.

 When the symptoms of asthma worsen for a short and intense period, this means you are having an asthma attack.
 Asthma attacks can come on gradually or suddenly.
 Therefore, in some cases, especially when the attack is gradual, you’ll have time to ask yourself ‘am I having an asthma attack?’
-Knowing how to recognize an asthma attack can help you or someone you know control their symptoms and get through the attack safely.
+Knowing how to recognize an asthma attack can help you or someone you know seek medical care promptly.

 Common symptoms of an asthma attack include: